 - Second Round: The weight for each correct pick is 1.
 The seed of the winning team is added to the correct pick total.
 This is to encourage risk taking and upsets So if you pick a 12 seed over a 5 seed and they win, you get 1 point for the win plus 12 points for a total of 13 points for that game.

 - Third Round: The weight for each correct pick is 2.
-The seed of the winning team is added to the correct pick total.
-This is the same as the second round.
-Our goal is to have chaos in the first two rounds and hope that everyone is still in it by the Sweet 16 regardless of how good they are at choosing the best teams.
+The seed of the winning team Multiplied by 2.
+This means if your 15 seed wins a second time, you get 32 points.
+If you picked only favorites you get much fewer points.
+This rewards picking upsets in the early rounds.
+Our goal is to have chaos in the first three rounds and hope that everyone is still in it by the Sweet 16 regardless of how good they are at choosing the best teams.

 - Sweet 16: The weight for each correct pick is 15.
 There is no bonus applied.
 From here on out it is straight point scoring.
 No adders or bonuses for the picks.

 - Elite 8: The weight for each correct pick is 24.
 There is no bonus applied.